TasoOneAsia/t-notify/README.md

 *Unlike the export on the client side, the TriggerClientEvent requires that parameters **must** be placed in an object, as shown in the example above*

 **Available Client Events (Server-Side)**

+*SendTextAlert* - Send a alert styled notification with just a message, no title, no image.

+*SendAny* - Send a custom notification according to parameters chosen by you.

+*SendImage* - Send a image with an optional title

 * SendTextAlert | ( style, message, duration, sound )
 	* Style STRING (Required) - One of the available styles as listed above.